dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.8.0 =
+- Improve: Massively simplified cron mechanism.
+All cron tasks are unified and they all run on shutdown.
+- Improve: Plugin bails out of executing cron tasks if PHP execution time is nearing <code>max_execution_time</code> minus 5 seconds.
+- Improve: Cron tasks can now be triggered via a custom URL.
+Useful in conjunction with <code>WP_DISABLE_CRON</code>.
+- Change: Cron tasks do not auto-trigger if trigerring is disabled.
+Instead, a warning is displayed.
+- Improve: On a network-activated multisite installation with too many blogs, the plugin will only process tasks for a few blogs on each run.
+- Fix: When an admin cancels a deposit, such as a fiat coin adapter deposit, the deposit can now be re-executed if the admin retries the deposit.
+- Fix: In deposit notifications/emails, the amount displayed is the net amount deposited (i.e. no longer includes the transaction fee.)
+- Fix: In the coin adapters list, the displayed total amount of fees paid no longer includes deposit fees, since these are external to the site's wallet.
+- Fix: On a network-activated multisite installation, the coin adapter setting "Min withdraw" is now saved.
+- Add: When a user is deleted by an admin, their transactions and deposit addresses are now deleted.
+Any user balance is deallocated and returns to the site.
+- Fix: Guard clause protects against warning for missing optional `qrsize` argument to the deposit widget.
+- Fix: The coin icon is now shown in the coin adapter settings admin page.
+- Improve: All amounts in the coin adapters list admin page are shown as dashes if equal to zero, to improve visibility of non-zero values.
+- Fix: When current user does not have the <code>has_wallets</code> capability, the balances menu item is not rendered.
+- Improve: Failed withdrawal notifications/emails now include any error messages originating from the wallet to aid in troubleshooting.
+- Change: Deposit QR codes are no longer rendered for fiat coins.
+The deposit codes are only shown as text.

 = 3.7.4 =
 - Improve: JavaScript var `walletsUserData.recommendApiVersion` can be used by extensions to access latest version of JSON API.